Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Proofs in Section

 \subsection{Proof of Theorem \ref{thm:round}}

 \begin{proof}{Proof of Theorem \ref{thm:round}.} We denote the optimal value of $f(x)$ as $f^*$.
 Since point $\bar{x}$ satisfies the $(\epsilon/2,\delta/2)$-PGS guarantee, we have

 holds with probability at least $1-\delta/2$.
 We assume this event happens in the following of this proof.
 Let $S^0,S^1,\dots,S^d$ be the neighboring points of $\bar{x}$.
-Using the expression of the \lovasz extension in \eqref{eqn:submodular-1}, we know there exists an $\epsilon$-optimal solution among $S^0,S^1,\dots,S^d$.
-We denote the $\epsilon$-optimal solution and the solution returned by Algorithm \ref{alg:multi-dim-round} as $S^*$ and $x^*$, respectively.
-By the definition of confidence intervals, it holds
+Using the expression of the \lovasz extension in \eqref{eqn:submodular-1}, we know there exists an $\epsilon/2$-optimal solution among $S^0,S^1,\dots,S^d$.
+We denote the $\epsilon/2$-optimal solution and the solution returned by Algorithm \ref{alg:multi-dim-round} as $S^*$ and $\hat{S}$, respectively.
+By the definition of confidence intervals, we know

-with probability at least $1-\delta/2$.
+holds uniformly with probability at least $1-\delta/2$.
 Under this event, we know

 which implies that $x^*\in\mathcal{X}$ is an $\epsilon$-optimal solution and the probability is at least $1-\delta/2-\delta/2 = 1-\delta$.
 Hence, we know $x^*$ is an $(\epsilon,\delta)$-PGS solution to problem \eqref{eqn:obj}.